House panel will subpoena Postal Service, Louis DeJoy for records on mail delays

 In sworn testimony, DeJoy denied ever giving such an order.

 But DeJoy is considering additional changes after the Nov.
 3 vote.
-The plans under consideration, described by four people familiar with Postal Service discussions, include geography-based pricing, lower mail delivery standards and raising prices.
+The plans under consideration, described by four people familiar with Postal Service discussions, include geography-based pricing, lower mail delivery standards and price hikes.

 “There is a path that we are planning, okay, with the help of some legislation, with some cost impacts, with some new revenue strategies that will help and some pricing freedom from the [Postal Regulatory Commission] — we believe we have a plan to do that,” DeJoy testified before the Senate.
 “But one thing that’s not in the plan is not doing anything after the election.”